Photo: Dietmar Rabich / Wikimedia Commons

 Price: AUD 180–400/night (~€109–243) | Location: 2–12 Albion St, Surry Hills

-Crystalbrook Albion is the finest mid-range hotel in Sydney’s creative quarter (Surry Hills — the restaurant and creative industry district) — the extraordinary design, the excellent restaurant, and the competitive pricing for Sydney.
-Best for travelers whose primary Sydney interest is the food scene (Surry Hills has the finest concentration of independent restaurants in Sydney: Nour, Dead Ringer, Hartsyard, LP’s Quality Meats) rather than the harbour sights.
+Crystalbrook Albion is the best mid-range hotel in Sydney’s creative quarter (Surry Hills — the restaurant and creative industry district) — good design, an excellent restaurant, and competitive pricing for Sydney.
+Best for travelers whose primary Sydney interest is the food scene (Surry Hills has the richest concentration of independent restaurants in Sydney: Nour, Dead Ringer, Hartsyard, LP’s Quality Meats) rather than the harbour sights.

 Sydney Hotel Quick Reference